mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ### Adding the EnviroDIY board to Arduino

-Before the Arduini IDE can use the Mayfly, we need to add some information to tell it a little about the specifics of the board.
+Before the Arduino IDE can use the Mayfly, we need to add some information to tell it a little about the specifics of the board.

 Start the Arduino software, then click on `File > Preferences` and paste the following URL into the box labeled `Additional Boards Manager URLs`: